JanamJonchhe/Janam/README.md

 # Janam
-This is my 1st repository
+This is my 1st repository - Janam Jonchhe